Toyota Prius owners have reported 28 problems related to check engine light on (under the engine and engine cooling category).

 See all problems of the 2004 Toyota Prius.

 2003 Toyota Prius with engine problems.
 Consumer states that the triangle and engine lights would illuminate upon starting the vehicle.
 Mechanic stated that there was oil in the air intake and on the sensors.
 The consumer stated twice while his wife was driving, the vehicle shut off, which left her driving with just the electric motor.
-It was 01/23/06 when this check engine light on issue happened.

 See all problems of the 2003 Toyota Prius.